ufuk/notify-by-script/README.md

 ### Conditional notification

 Return something `undefined` or "nothing" if you don't want to display notification for that cycle.
-For example, in health check use case, when you want to display notification if only status is not 200 (OK).
+For example, in health check use case, when you want to display notification if only status is not 200 (OK), return nothing id status is not 200 (OK):

 ```
 (function () {